keyporttech/gitea-tekton-interceptor/README.md

 This a custom gitea interceptor for [tekton triggers](https://github.com/tektoncd/triggers).
 It is used by [k8sCI](https://github.com/keyporttech/k8sci) to validate gitea webhook requests.

+This code borrows heavily from [go-github](https://github.com/google/go-github/messages.go), which is modified for use in gitea.
+Much gratitude the developers of that project.

 # usage

 This is for use as a webhook interceptor so that a tekton event listener can process gitea webhooks.
 See [tekton triggers event listeners](https://github.com/tektoncd/triggers/blob/master/docs/eventlisteners.md) for more details.